manuelbieh/react-book/basics/excursus-es2015+.md

 } = passenger;
 ```

-If the newly named variables `passengerName` and `ticketClass` are not present in the object to be destructured, the values `Unknown passenger` and `Economy` are assigned.
+If the newly named variables `passengerName` and `ticketClass` are not present in the object to be destructured, the values `Unknown passenger` and `economy` are assigned.
 We do however need to ensure that the object itself is not null, otherwise the JavaScript interpreter will throw an error:

 ```javascript
 const {